 quota testuserDisk quotas for user username (uid 501): Filesystem blocks quota limit grace files quota limit grace /dev/sdb 1000* 1000 1000 0 0 0

 17.1.5.
 Assigning Quotas per Group

-develgroup (the group must exist prior to setting the group quota), use the command:
+- Group must exist prior to setting the group quota.

 edquota -g devel